-Limited availability (FMT_LIM.2) / Test
+Limited availability (FMT LIM.2) / Test

-- The TSF shall be designed and implemented in a manner that limits their availability so that in conjunction with "Limited capabilities (FMT_LIM.1) / Test" the following policy is enforced: Limited capability and availability Policy / Test. - 137 SFP_1: Limited capability and availability Policy / Test be reconstructed and no substantial information about construction of TSF to be gathered which may enable other attacks.
+The TSF shall be designed and implemented in a manner that limits their availability so that in conjunction with "Limited capabilities (FMT_LIM.1) / Test" the following policy is enforced: Limited capability and availability Policy / Test.

+132 SFP 1: Limited capability and availability Policy / Test

-Deploying Test Features after TOE Delivery does not allow User Data of the Composite TOE to be disclosed or manipulated, TSF data to be disclosed or manipulated, software to
+Deploying Test Features after TOE Delivery does not allow User Data of the Composite TOE to be disclosed or manipulated, TSF data to be disclosed or manipulated, software to be reconstructed and no substantial information about construction of TSF to be gathered which may enable other attacks.